Pray

 Stay Connected

-Would you like to join a growing network of folks in and beyond the Diocese of Western Mass. who care about Creation and want to stay connected?
+Would you like to join a growing network of folks in and beyond the Diocese of Western MA who care about Creation and want to stay connected?

-Visit RevivingCreation.org to sign up for Rev. Margaret’s blog posts.
+Visit RevivingCreation.org to sign up for the Rev. Margaret Bullitt-Jonas’s blog posts.

 Check out our Facebook Group, Creation Care, and join the conversation.

 Explore the resources of the Creation Care Justice Network (CCJN), a growing band of Episcopalians across Massachusetts working together to build a robust response to the climate/ecological emergency.
-Three working groups meet separately from time to time: Action and Advocacy, Spiritual Practice and Grounding, and Communications and Networking.
 To connect with our network and receive email updates, please sign up here.
 For more information, please email: creationjusticeepisma@gmail.com.

 For a spectrum of additional creation care resources, please visit Sustainable Life: Responding to the Climate Emergency, a collection of resources assembled and periodically updated by members of CCJN.